OpenPecha/Botok/ROADMAP.md

  - use the spaCy api to make the conversion

+### 5. Update Vocab, Lemma, Frequency, POS lists

+Status: Ongoing

+Strategy:

+- tsikchen list is a cleaned up version of the actual thing: compound words and >5 syl. were deleted
+- frequency is extracted from the non-lemmatized lexicon of ACTIB, needs to be upgraded when possible

+To do:

+- :)

 ## Licence

 The code is provided under [Apache Licence 2.0](LICENSE).
 Copyright ESUKHIA.